|author||Lei Zhang <firstname.lastname@example.org>||Thu Sep 21 23:07:53 2023 +0000|

 mkdir repo cd repo gclient config --unmanaged https://pdfium.googlesource.com/pdfium.git gclient sync cd pdfium

-Additional build dependencies need to be installed by running:
+On Linux, additional build dependencies need to be installed by running the following from the

 Configuration is done by executing

 gn args <directory> to configure the build.
 This will launch an editor in which you can set the following arguments.
-A typical
+By convention,

 <directory> name is